Kate Middleton Hair Color: How to Get Honey Bronde Look

 1. Wash & Double Condition: Use the products mentioned earlier (like Kérastase Nutritive).

 2. The Controlled Rough Dry: Use your hair dryer on a low speed and medium heat.
-Do not shake the dryer around haphazardly; instead, use your fingers to lift the hair at the roots, directing the air upward.
+Do not shake the dryer around haphazardly.
+Instead, use your fingers to lift the hair at the roots.
+Direct the air upward.

 3. Stop at 75%: Once your hair is about 75-80% dry, stop rough drying.
-This is the “sweet spot” where the hair is still pliable enough to be molded but won’t take hours to style.
+This is the “sweet spot.”
+At this stage, the hair is still pliable enough to be molded.
+It also won’t take hours to style.

 Phase 2: Sectioning & Smoothing

-1. Divide into Four: Create a center part, then divide the hair into four main sections: two in the front (ear to crown) and two in the back (nape to crown).
+1. Divide into Four: Create a center part.
+Then divide the hair into four main sections.
+Make two sections in the front from ear to crown.
+Create two sections in the back from nape to crown.

 2. Use the Nozzle: Always use the concentrator nozzle on your dryer.
 It forces the hair cuticles to lie flat, which creates that “royal shine.”